Daafip/Msc-Thesis-Notebooks/README.md

 Warning this repo is LARGE!
 Cloning it all in not recomended.
 Optimisation will take place later to remove forcing and large model runs.
 For now it also serves as a backup.

 ## layout
 - `0-29_development`: Notebooks from start to the end of development stages.
-Syntax and good practices still change a lot here
+Syntax and good practices still change a lot here.
+The subdirectory also contains a readme with explanation of the folders.
 - `30-43_application_and_analysis`: This is the start of the experiment phase, moving away from notebooks and to `.py` files.
+The subdirectory also contains a readme with explanation of the folders.
 - Everything else (Forcing, Observations, notebooks '1-5'): demonstration as included at the end of the thesis report.
 Three examples of running DA are show.
 Then then the lorenz model is shown and lastly using caravan data in eWaterCycle.
     1. A classical example where all (hyper)parameters are defined beforehand.
     1. A on the fly data assimilation where the (hyper)parameter for the data assimilation experiment are added after the model has already run.